Search

 9.1 CA does not have an in-house conservator and any conservation work is carried out by external professionally qualified conservators.

-9.2 The County Archivist and Senior Archivist prioritise conservation treatment depending on user demand, the context of the item within the collection, or its physical condition.
+9.2 The County Archivist and Senior Archivist prioritize conservation treatment depending on user demand, the context of the item within the collection, or its physical condition.

 9.3 CA will record all conservation work on its Accessions database, which also contains all basic metadata about our collections.